 This can be a great time to ask the medical team around you any questions you may have about your little one’s condition and seek advice around breastfeeding or pumping, if necessary.

-Babies will continue to put on weight, their internal systems will mature, and their brain and lungs will grow and develop every day until they’re born.
+So we know that for every week of your third trimester, your baby continues to put on weight, their internal systems keep maturing, and their brain and lungs grow and develop every day until they’re born.